forestfox08/forestfox08/README.md

 Hi, my name is J.J. and I'm a allround software developer specializing in Game Development.
 <br>
 <br>
-I enjoy web development more though.
+I enjoy Web Development more though.
+I also have more experience on the subject of Web Development.
 <br>
 <br>
 Here you'll find my website!
 There you'll find more information about me.